colcon/colcon.readthedocs.org/user/using-multiple-workspaces.rst

 It is also possible for an overlay workspace to contain a different version of a package that already exists in one of the underlay workspaces.
 This is called **overriding a package**.
-Ideally the version in the overlay workspace should be the one used when the workspace chain is sourced, but that can't be guaranteed in general.
+Ideally the version in the overlay workspace should be the one used when the workspace chain is sourced, but that doesn't work in all cases.
 See :doc:`overriding-packages` for more information about known issues.